tidychangepoint: A Unified Framework for Analyzing Changepoint Detection in Univariate Time Series: Introduction

-Once the algorithms have been run, we can easily extract the sets of changepoints for comparison using the \texttt{changepoints()} function or compare the results visually using \texttt{plot()} (see Figure~\ref{fig-cet-compare}).
-Each panel of Figure~\ref{fig-cet-compare} shows the original time series (black line) segmented by the changepoints determined by the PELT algorithm (vertical dotted lines).
+We compare the results visually using \texttt{plot()} (see Figure~\ref{fig-cet-compare}), which now always situates the model estimates in the domain of the original time series.
+Each panel of Figure~\ref{fig-cet-compare} shows the original time series (black line) segmented by the changepoints determined by the various algorithms (vertical dotted lines).
 The horizontal red lines indicate the mean and 1.96 times the standard deviation within each region, as per the summary produced by \texttt{tidy()} (see Section~\ref{sec-methods}).

 \phantomsection \begin{Shaded} \begin{Highlighting}[] \NormalTok{cet\_objs }\SpecialCharTok{|\textgreater{}} \FunctionTok{lapply}\NormalTok{(plot, }\AttributeTok{use\_time\_index =} \ConstantTok{TRUE}\NormalTok{, }\AttributeTok{ylab =} \StringTok{"Degrees Celsius"}\NormalTok{) }\SpecialCharTok{|\textgreater{}} \NormalTok{ patchwork}\SpecialCharTok{::}\FunctionTok{wrap\_plots}\NormalTok{()} \end{Highlighting} \end{Shaded}